 - What do we want to deliver on the day?

-- What’s the one thing the guest will learn from the seminar?
+- What’s the most important thing the guests will learn from the seminar?

 The questions are endless, so to simplify the task, we produce an event plan.
-The plan will have all the details needed for the day and for larger events, we use what we called a Gantt chart.
+The plan will have all the details needed for the day and for larger events.
+We use a Gantt chart.

 You can be as specific or general as you would like, the great thing about an event Gantt chart is it gives you the freedom to decide how you would like your event to be run.

-The plan works like a checklist, but can also be sent to attendees to inform them of the event agenda, or perhaps other event hosts - This is especially useful if you have guest speakers as it will give them information regarding their presentation times and who else will be speaking also, it will help to allocate time to tasks ensuring you plan your time wisely.The plan is as followed:
+The plan works like a checklist but can also be sent to attendees to inform them of the event agenda, or perhaps other event hosts.
+This is especially useful if you have guest speakers as it will give them information regarding their presentation times and who else will be speaking.
+Also, it will help to allocate time to tasks, ensuring you plan your time wisely.The plan is as follows: